hephaestia-ai/data-team-as-a-service/README.md

 The repository currently features two assistants:

-	1. Data Generation Assistant:
+	+ Data Generation Assistant:
-	•	This assistant is nearly 95% deterministic and can generate any data from a simple prompt passed through the CLI.
+        + This assistant is nearly 95% deterministic and can generate any data from a simple prompt passed through the CLI.
-	•	The output is structured as a pandas DataFrame.
+	    + The output is structured as a pandas DataFrame.
-	2. Dev-Ops Assistant:
+	+ Dev-Ops Assistant:
-	•	This assistant recursively searches a given directory and adds in-line comments to every single .py file, preserving the original structure of the code.
+        + This assistant recursively searches a given directory and adds in-line comments to every single .py file, preserving the original structure of the code.

 Future Development

 The next planned assistant will:

-	•	Recursively read any SQL and create a suite of DBMS constraint checks.
+	+ Recursively read any SQL and create a suite of DBMS constraint checks.
-	•	Infer the business logic and cardinality from the SQL.
+	+ Infer the business logic and cardinality from the SQL.

 Note: The code for the next assistant might not be made publicly available.

-Feel free to explore, contribute, and provide feedback!
+Feel free to explore, contribute, ask questions and provide feedback!